Your freelance writer bio is the elevator pitch at the end of any article you write. Make sure it encourages others to hire you.

 - Prestigious publications

 You don't want to cram in a list of items, but it can help to share a few important items that can boost your credibility.
-If you're given extra room in your bio, you can add extra items.
+If you're given extra room in your bio, take advantage of it to show people the kind of value you can add.
+For example, I've started adding that I'm working on my MBA.

 4. Use Keywords

 Don't forget to use keywords in your bio.
 Figure out which words you want associated with your name as you write.
-I like to phrases like, “financial journalist,” “freelance journalist,” and “money expert.”
+I like to use phrases like, “financial writer,” “freelance writer,” and “money expert.”

 At some point, a potential client might decide to Google you after reading your work and seeing your freelance writer bio.
 You want the words associated with your name to highlight your expertise, and let people know what you do.
 Using keywords in your bio is a powerful part of your personal branding online.